A few thoughts on age

 I turned 29 today.
 Can you believe it?
 Because I sure can't.

-One of my worst experiences with not "meeting the standards" regarding my age was when one time I went to see my OB/GYN.
+One of my worst experiences with not "meeting the standards" regarding my age was when I went to see my OB/GYN a few years back.
 She basically flat out said that at my age I really should be thinking about getting pregnant because the clock is ticking.
 FYI I was 27 years old at the time and was and still am healthy as a horse.
-When she told me that I went home crying.
+When she told me that, I went home crying.

 I do understand where they are coming from, but still, I would never ever tell something like that to my grandchildren or complete strangers even, ever.
 We live in the goddamned 21st century.
-It's their life and they only get one of it, why waist it on complying with social expectations instead of living their life to the fullest.
+It's my life and I only get one of it, why waist it on complying with social expectations instead of living it to the fullest?!?

 When I was in my teens I always wanted to be a young mother (only because I thought it to be cool), until I got to the age when one should be considered a young mother.
 But what is young anyway?
 My mother, who is 51 years old still looks young.
 It's just a matter of taking care of yourself physically and mentally to look and feel young, it shouldn't be defined by your date of birth.

-So I think that in our modern age it is god damned time for our society to catch up and get rid of all the stigma around women's age and what that should mean to them.
+So I think that in our modern age it is about time for our society to catch up and get rid of all the stigma around women's age and decide in their place what that should mean to them.

-She knows bloody well WHAT she wants for herself and WHEN she wants it.
+Women know bloody well WHAT they want for themselves and WHEN they want it.